gregjurman/vm-collection/README.md

 # Greg's Virtual Machine Collection

+A collection of stupid little virtual machines for the purpose of learning how to do interpretation and optimiztion.

 ## Lab 1 VM - Virtual Machine Example for 0618.303

 This is an example virtual machine for Lab 1 of 0618.303 (Microcomputers).